jason88012/Maximum-Planner-Subset/README.md

 ./main [input file.in] [output file.out]

 # REMARKS
-This is a homework from Algorithm Lesson NTUST.
+This is a homework from Algorithm Lesson NTUST 2017 fall semester.
 By applying dynamic programming.